On a problem of optimal transport under marginal martingale constraints: A short proof of the variational lemma

-As $\gamma$ is concentrated on $M$, for $\gamma$-almost all points $p$ the measure $\alpha'_p$ satisfies (Note that $\alpha'_p$ is in general not concentrated on the same set as $\alpha_p$.)
-Then $\omega'$ defined by satisfies the above conditions as required.
-For instance we have The other properties are checked analogously. \end{proof} We note that the just given proof of Lemma \ref{GlobalLocal} also works in more general setups: the result remains valid if martingale transport plans between higher dimensional spaces are considered.
-In a different direction, on may state versions which appeal to more than two prescribed marginals, i.e.\ martingales $(X_i)_{i=1}^n$ with more than just two steps $X_1=X$ and $X_2= Y$.
+The other properties are checked analogously. \end{pf*} We note that the just given proof of Lemma~\ref{GlobalLocal} is likely to extend to more general setups.
+In particular, we expect that the result remains valid if martingale transport plans between higher dimensional spaces and with a finite number of time steps [i.e., $(X_i)_{i=1}^n$ rather then just $X_1=X$ and $X_2= Y$] are considered.